 Administration Guide is aimed mostly at administrators and provides information on how to install the Data Virtuality Server and other software, configure it, and keep it running smoothly.
-It also includes an Upgrade Guide describing how to upgrade the Data Virtuality Server to a later version.

 User Guide describes how replication and materialization work in the Data Virtuality Server, how to set up query builders, and so on.
 In other words, it gives some theoretical information to help you with working with the Data Virtuality Server.